nfordhk/100-days-of-code/log.md

 **Today's Progress**: Finished today the Codecademy section on HTML Document Standards, onto Tables/Forms tomorrow!

 **Thoughts**: I just got back from vacation and my brain still isn't functioning but, I had enough time off.
 I wanted to dive right back into my learnings.
 I'm exhausted though, time to catch some sleep ;).

+### Day 13: August 21, Wednesday

+**Today's Progress**: Completed the Codecademy Tables section and started the HTML forms section.

+**Thoughts**: Still way too tired from vacation...
+ZzZzZ going to be a slow week.

+### Day 14: August 22, Thursday

+**Today's Progress**: Finished the HTML forms section, onto the last section of the Codecademy course!

+**Thoughts**: Onto the last section of form validation!
+Maybe I’ll come back later in the day and push through.
+I was actually surprised HTML was responsible for so many form related activities.
+I just assumed many of these aspects were handled by different components.